A critical study of the nature of Christian theology as public discourse: aims and methods, challenges and possibilities.

 - Teaching Arrangements

-Distance: one 1-hour and three 2-hour videoconferences, plus one teaching day, throughout the semester
+Distance: one 1-hour introductory lecture, and four 2-hour videoconferences throughout the semester.

 - Course outline